Chocolate Chip Cream Scones are a simple pleasure. They're rich & flaky with just the right amount of sweetness. Perfect for breakfast or High Tea!

 - Gather the dough, and flatten into a disc or a rectangle about 1-inch high.
 Use a bench scraper to release the disc from the mat.
 Cover with plastic wrap, and refrigerate at least 20 minutes or up to overnight.

 - Once the dough is chilled, cut the disc into wedges or the rectangle into squares using the bench scraper.
 If cutting the rectangle into squares, trim the outside edges of the dough first so that the scones can rise evenly.
-Alternatively, use a biscuit cutter to cut out shapes (gather and cut the leftover dough again as needed, but hopefully not more than 2 times).
+Alternatively, use a 3-inch round cookie cutter to cut out circles (gather and cut the leftover dough again as needed, but hopefully not more than 2 times).

 - Bake at 425°F for about 18-23 minutes or until golden brown.